 Offers a wide range of features for managing leads, opportunities, and projects.

-Pricing: Free trail available.
+Pricing: Free trial available.
 Paid plan starts at $29/user/month (billed annually).

 Zendesk Sell is a sales CRM designed to help sales teams boost productivity and improve their sales performance.
 It's integrated with Zendesk's customer service platform, creating a seamless experience.